 Milton is a tiny city located in the state of Kentucky.
 With a population of 592 people and just one neighborhood, Milton is the 315th largest community in Kentucky.

-Milton is a blue-collar town, with 39.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Milton is generally considered to be a blue-collar town.
+39.75% of the Milton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milton is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Milton who work in office and administrative support (18.30%), sales jobs (9.46%), and law enforcement and fire fighting (6.94%).

-Overall, Milton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Milton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Milton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Milton has few renters and college students.
 But the biggest reason it is quieter in Milton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Milton may be for you.